Meeting and surpassing all audience expectations every day.

 It's a keep your enemies closer, your friends close kind of thing.

-Mrs. Clinton's campaign debt he was helping to retire.
+Mrs. Clinton's campaign debt, he was helping to retire.

-It was also the theory, you know, keep your enemies inside the tent rather than outside, make it tougher for Mrs. Clinton to publicly rant against Obama if she's a member of the administration.
+Make it tougher for Mrs. Clinton to publicly rant against Obama if she's a member of the administration.

 She almost had to take the gig because I think part and parcel of taking the gig, I'm not sure she even wanted it.

-Uh if she did want it, it's a stepping stone kind of gig for her own run, but if she didn't want it, it could have been a condition Obama laid out for helping her to retire her campaign debt.
+But if she didn't want it, it could have been a condition Obama laid out for helping her to retire her campaign debt.

-Regardless, in addition to running her own uh intel operation and trying to hide it from Obama, I think there's something else was going on.
+Regardless, in addition to running her own intel operation and trying to hide it from Obama, I think there's something else was going on.

-I think Mrs. Clinton set this thing up because she had no idea how to do this job, and she wanted to be able to seek advice or ask people questions without anybody knowing that's what she was doing.
+And she wanted to be able to seek advice or ask people questions without anybody knowing that's what she was doing.

-And if she was using a State Department server, well, that's public record at some point, certainly subject to public record requests, and there's no way Mrs. Clinton ever wants emails being made public, which show her consulting so-called foreign policy experts.
+And if she was using a State Department server, well, that's public record at some point, certainly subject to public record requests.

-That would that wouldn't work.
+That wouldn't work.

-So I think there are a lot of reasons why Mrs. Clinton went rogue on this, but at the top of whatever the other reasons are, the top reason, the number one reason, she doesn't want anybody to know what she's doing.
+But at the top of whatever their other reasons are, the top reason, the number one reason, she doesn't want anybody to know what she's doing for whatever reasons.

 That's a Clinton motto.